Esconine/NightLight-Linux/README.md

 ## Manual Installation (Recommended)

 > [!NOTE]
-> Make sure you have the base-devel and git installed, if not so install it by running:
+> Make sure you have the base-devel and git installed, if not so install it by running in the terminal:
 >
 > ```
 > sudo pacman -S --needed base-devel git
 > ```

-Then install the Night Light by running:
+Then install the Night Light by running in the terminal:

 ```
 git clone https://github.com/Esconine/NightLight-Linux.git && cd NightLight-Linux && makepkg -si